joshpeterson/summa/book/first_part_of_the_second_part/treatise_on_the_passions/of_the_passions_of_the_soul_in_particular:_and_first,_of_love/prologue.md

 (2) Whether love is a passion?
 (3) Whether love is the same as dilection?
 (4) Whether love is properly divided into love of friendship, and love of concupiscence?

+* Whether Love Is In The Concupiscible Power?
+* Whether Love Is A Passion?
+* Whether Love Is The Same As Dilection?
+* Whether Love Is Properly Divided Into Love Of Friendship And Love Of Concupiscence?